 The great garden designer, Muso Soseki, who was also the temple’s first head priest, designed it.
 The pond in the middle of the ground is surrounded by rocks.

-Built in 778, Otowa-san Kiyomizu is a Buddhist temple that is one of the most popular Kyoto attractions.
+Built in 778, Otowa-san Kiyomizu Dera Temple is a Buddhist temple that is one of the most popular Kyoto attractions.

-People recognise the temple by its main hall characterised by a vast wooden terrace overlooking the beautiful city of Kyoto.
+People recognise the Kiyomizu Dera Temple by its main hall characterised by a vast wooden terrace overlooking the beautiful city of Kyoto.

 Fun fact: not a single nail was used to construct the 13-meter-high terrace.
 They used a method called hell frame and used 139 trees in its construction.